holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 <inline-notification type="tip" title="Exercise">

 1. Add `#[hdk_extern]` on top of the 3 public functions.
-2. Compile and test your code: `cd tests && npm install && npm test`.
+2. Compile and test your code: `cd tests && npm test`.
 3. Inspect the error.
 </inline-notification>